maiertech/website/src/routes/posts/how-to-use-github-cli-to-configure-ssh-authentication-to-github/index.md

 [[ "fingerprint1" == "fingerprint2" ]] && echo "Equal" || echo "Not equal"
 ```

-Next, copy the RSA fingerprint from above output (from your own terminal, not
+Next, copy the RSA fingerprint from the above output (from your terminal, not
 from this website) and paste it to replace `fingerprint1`.
 Then go to
 [GitHub's SSH key fingerprints page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints),
 copy the RSA fingerprint and paste it to replace `fingerprint2`.
 Run the
 comparison command.
-If both fingerprints match, type yes to respond to above
+If both fingerprints match, type yes to respond to the above
 prompt.
 You should see the following confirmation message:

 ```bash